 WPA artists painted, actors performed in local theaters, and writers composed.
 Although the number of these types of projects in the South was small, many Georgians had their first exposure to live performances of the arts thanks to the WPA.
-The state still has some of the murals painted by WPA artists in public buildings such as post offices.
+The state still has some of the murals painted by WPA artists in public buildings.